aleksandertracz/etf_momentum_strategy/README.md

 # etf_momentum_strategy
-A momentum strategy that selects top 3 ETFs available on NYSE based on  3-months returns with monthly rebalancing.
+A momentum strategy that selects top N ETFs available on NYSE based on  3-months returns with monthly rebalancing.